If you are traveling in the Cagliari area, wine tasting at Cantine Argiolas Serdiana is a must!

 Argiolas Wine Bar at Cagliari Airport

 If you haven’t had time to visit Argiolas Winery in Serdiana, you will be happy to know that there is an Argiolas Wine Bar in the departures terminal of Cagliari Airport.
-They obviously have all the Argiolas wines you can think of, and a great menu of sandwiches and light meals to enjoy right before you fly off!
+They obviously the best Argiolas wine, and a great menu of sandwiches and light meals to enjoy right before you fly off!

 Practical Information